GradinIT/ProgrammingForTesters/README.md

 [Lektioner](#Lektioner)

-This project is made by me in order to teach testing and test development
+This project is made by me in order to teach testing and test development by Joakim Gradin
 <a name="QuickStart"/>
 ##Quick Start